In 2005, I experienced two unique tragedies that altered my existence. On May

 else’s cancer.
 I suffered a traumatic loss but nevertheless found my purpose to restore

-hope and change life’s trajectory for others who hurt, one person at a time.
+hope and change life’s trajectory for others who hurt, one client at a time.
 In 2017, I

-committed my life to helping survivors release their hurt and find purpose in the pain
+committed my life to helping with broken hearts to release their hurt and find purpose in the pain

 after experiencing traumatic loss.
 An anonymous quote reads, “Forget what hurt you,